ANYmal, a Cutting-Edge Legged Robot Platform to Advance Robotics Research

 At ANYmal Research, we closely collaborate with our partners to extend ANYmal’s capabilities, a quadrupedal robot designed for autonomous operation in challenging environments.
 Our community is made up of hundreds of contributors, from university labs to corporate innovation centers, that share and publish their work to advance legged robotics research.

-Robotics Research with Quadrupedal Robots
+Robotic Research With Quadrupedal Robots

 Many of our ANYmal Research partners pursue the goal of helping robots understand and navigate the physical world by integrating them into complex real-world environments.
 To test and succeed in unstructured and diverse setups, robotics researchers need a practical, suitable and field-ready system that is capable of dealing with challenging conditions.
 As a four-legged robot, ANYmal benefits from the versatile quadrupedal motion combining stability in rough terrain and highly-dynamic motions such as running.
 To support our partners in achieving their tasks in environments varying from complex industrial facilities and hazardous underground surroundings to natural unstructured terrain, the ANYmal robot platform provides an extensible software and hardware architecture.

-Extensible ROS-Based Software Stack
+Extensible Ros-based Software Stack